ni/webvi-examples/Readme.md

 This repository has examples for:
 **G Web Development Software 2021**

-For previous LabVIEW NXG versions see the [previous releases](https://github.com/ni/webvi-examples/releases/)
+For LabVIEW NXG versions see the [previous releases](https://github.com/ni/webvi-examples/releases/)

 The following examples demonstrate different ways of using WebVIs.
 Each directory contains example code and a `README.md` file explaining the example.